Un1xG0d/StarStream/README.md

 The Recordings page lets you analyze individual captures, play the converted audio files, and read transcripts of the communications.

+The Controls page allows you to specify parameters and manually capture a recording.

 The Logs page displays the most recent output of the tracker script.

 ## References